Team Meeting Agenda Template

 Recognizing individual efforts and celebrating team wins

 This template can be customized for any function or department – from metrics tracking, to marketing campaigns, to sprint planning.
-A team meeting agenda shows a value for planning and process, which allows cross-functional teams to collaborate better.
+A Team Meeting Agenda template shows a value for planning and process, which allows cross-functional teams to collaborate better.

 What is a team meeting agenda?